Hip Recall Settlement Funding for Stryker, Wright and Biomet

 Johnson & Johnson/DePuy ASR and Pinnacle Hips

-In 2010 Johnson & Johnson, the parent of the DePuy ASR hip implant, announced a recall of the defective hip implant system.
-The recall has now produced approximately 15,000 lawsuits to date with many more expected to come in the upcoming months and years.
-The lawsuits generally claim that the product caused the following to the plaintiffs: pain, swelling, inflammation, infection, damage to surrounding bone and tissue, and metallosis (chromium and cobalt metal poisoning).
+In 2010, Johnson & Johnson, the parent of the DePuy ASR hip implant, announced a recall of the defective hip implant system.
+Since then, the recall has produced approximately 15,000 lawsuits, with many more coming.
+Most of the lawsuits generally claim that the product caused severe issues to the plaintiffs.
+In short, these issues include pain, swelling, inflammation, infection, damage to surrounding bone and tissue, and metallosis (chromium and cobalt metal poisoning).

-Bloomberg is reporting that over 37,000 DePuy Hip Implants were sold in the U.S. and experts expect that 12-13% will fail within the first 5 years.
+Bloomberg reports that over 37,000 U.S. patients have DePuy Hip Implants.
+At first, experts expected that 12-13% will fail within the first 5 years.
 However, healthcare experts are now saying that the device could have up to a 50% failure rate within the first 6 years.
 Johnson & Johnson announced in January 2010 that they had set aside $912 million to settle impending DePuy lawsuits, and has reserved additional funds to begin to resolve the entire litigation.

 Settlement Reached in DePuy ASR Litigation

-In late 2013, Johnson & Johnson’s DePuy hip division reached the largest product liability lawsuit settlement in U.S. history, agreeing to settle approximately 7,000 hip lawsuit claims at approximately $250K per case.
-The landmark settlement marks the beginning of the end of the ASR litigation and when all is said and done, it could cost DePuy close to $4 billion, according to Bloomberg News.
-The settlement is expected to be approved in 2014 and payments are expected to be disbursed to plaintiffs that qualify for the settlement in late 2014 or 2015, depending on their personal case file.
+In late 2013, Johnson & Johnson’s DePuy hip division reached the largest product liability lawsuit settlement in U.S. history.
+Forthwith, they agreed to settle approximately 7,000 hip lawsuit claims at approximately $250K per case.
+The landmark settlement marks the beginning of the end of the ASR litigation.
+On the whole, it could cost DePuy close to $4 billion, according to Bloomberg News.
+In fact, approval of the settlement could occur as early as in 2014, and payment disbursal should begin in 2014 or 2015.

-Although the ASR Settlement was reached for approximately 7K claims, with another reported 1K cases about to be settled for a base award of $250K per case, this leaves 25% of the cases still pending, which means there is still time for ASR claims to be filed in many jurisdictions.
-Pinnacle hip cases remain unresolved, and DePuy has been victorious in its first trial, in which the plaintiff walked away with no award.
-More than 6,500 Pinnacle claims remain pending and, according to legal experts, they are expected to drag on for the foreseeable future.
+Presently, some 7K claims reached the ASR Settlement, with another reported 1K settlements for a base award of $250K per case on the way.
+This leaves 25% of the cases still pending, which means there is indeed still time to file ASR claims in many jurisdictions.
+So far, Pinnacle hip cases remain unresolved.
+DePuy was victorious in its first trial, in which the plaintiff walked away with no award.
+At this time, more than 6,500 Pinnacle claims remain pending.
+So, according to legal experts, they are expected to drag on for the foreseeable future.

 Pinnacle Hip Still on the Market